 The 2019 World Glaucoma Week runs from Sunday, March 10th to Saturday, March 16th.
 World Glaucoma Week is an excellent time to sit and contemplate your current eye care routine, any lingering problems or warning signs, and what you can do to protect yourself from glaucoma.
 Are you at risk for glaucoma?
 What role does genetics play?
 Does ethnicity factor in?
 Finding the answers to these questions can help you determine the best steps to take.
 Glaucoma is “a disease in which the optic nerve becomes damaged.
-This is most often caused by an elevated pressure inside the eye (intraocular pressure) due to the build up of a liquid substance called the aqueous humor.”
+This is most often caused by elevated pressure inside the eye (intraocular pressure) due to the build-up of a liquid substance called the aqueous humor.”

 It is the leading cause of blindness among African-Americans and the leading cause of blindness among all Americans over 60 years old.
-According to the American Academy of Ophthalmology, here are a handful of risk factors that make glaucoma more likely.
+According to the American Academy of Ophthalmology, there are a handful of risk factors that make glaucoma more likely.
 If you identify with any of the following, you should be on alert about glaucoma:

 - Over 40 years old

 - High eye pressure

 - Corneas that are thin in the center